trishmapow/linux-setup/ubuntu2019.md

 - IntelliJ Idea
 - Chromium (daily use) - still need to fix DRM playback
 - Firefox (blank profile/when Chromium doesn't work)

+## Backups
+Moving from Arch was a little unorganised, just grabbing important folders from the home directory.
+Found two new apps to help with this:
+1. [Timeshift](https://github.com/teejee2008/timeshift) (automated snapshots, behaves similar to System Backup & Restore on Windows)
+2. [Aptik GTK](https://github.com/teejee2008/aptik-gtk) (more advanced, backs up repos, packages, themes, mounts etc.)